-Start taking small steps to health and wealth in 2012
+Start taking small steps to health and wealth

 Financial problems negatively affects health, and poor health negatively affects personal finances.
 Small Steps to Health and Wealth can help.